All Episodes

 And yet President Obama's approval numbers are higher than ever.

-Because of the cult-like belief and status that President Obama benefits from.
+And that's going to be very, very, very, very difficult because of the cult-like belief and status that President Obama benefits from.

 And he's got a magic word.

-Barack Obama has a magic word.
+Barack Obama has a magic word, Bush.

 He's actually got another magic word, torture.

-Any time the administration wants to distract anybody from economic news, failures here, failures there, just bring up torture.
+Anytime the administration wants to distract anybody from economic news, failures here, failures there, just bring up torture.

-In fact, there's there's a story.
+In fact, there's this story.

-This is this unreal.
+This is just unreal.

-Where is let me find this?
+Where is, let me find this?

 What did I do with this?